GiuseppeRotondo03/GiuseppeRotondo03.github.io/README.md

 <hr>

 ### #Level Designer - Block Tactics
-Freelance · Ruzzoli - IT Solutions · Freelance ago 2023 - Presente · 1 meseago 2023 - Present · 1 month · Remote
+Freelance · Ruzzoli - IT Solutions · Freelance · ago 2023 - Present · Remote
 - Block Tactics is a turn based tactics multiplayer game with destructible terrain and free aim made by an Indie studio.
 - In one sentence: It takes the general idea of XCOM, adds back the ballistics system from the original, spiked with the free aim mode taken from Phoenix Point and puts it into a minecraft style destructible block world, with a focus on multiplayer matches.